plum-umd/checkedc-clang/clang/tools/3c/README.md

 make its safety easier to verify, and/or mark parts of the code that you don't want to try to verify with Checked C (because you know they are beyond what Checked C can handle or verifying them just isn't worthwhile to you at the moment).
+Compile your program with the Checked C compiler (`clang`) to check your work.

 3. Repeat until you are satisfied.